-Here’s how to make homemade soap using Cold Process.
+Here’s how to make soap using the cold process method.
 It seems complicated at first, but it’s actually very easy and not much harder than baking a cake.
-In fact, I’ve found it to be extremely addictive, and a wonderfully rewarding hobby.
+In fact, I’ve found it to be extremely addictive and a wonderfully rewarding creative hobby.

-Long before I started my DIY crafts I knew that cold process was the most authentic and difficult method used to make homemade soap, but once I got the hang of it I quickly realized the total cost to make several months worth of bars was far cheaper than buying the chemical cocktails from the store.
+Long before I started my DIY crafts I knew that learning how to make your own soap using cold process would be the most authentic and difficult method, but once I got the hang of it I quickly realized the total cost to make several months worth of bars was far cheaper than buying the chemical cocktails from the store.

-I also realized that because you have total control over what goes into soap recipes, you can avoid using any ingredients that do not suit your skin.
-The live cultures and stimulating enzymes within cold process soap recipes make them unbeatable for bringing life and vitality to your skin, for a fraction of the cost!
+I also realized that because you have total control over what goes into your homemade soap recipes, you can avoid using any ingredients that do not suit your skin.

 The full rundown of items that I recommend can be found at wholesale soap supplies and equipment.
 Some of them you will have already, some you can make and some you will need to purchase.
 These items are not very expensive, so your setup costs will not break the bank!

-To begin with, here’s a quick list of what’s required to make homemade soap.
+To begin with, here’s a list of what’s required for making cold process soap.

-- Ingredients from one of my cold process soap recipes.
+- The ingredients specified below or in one of my other cold process soap recipes

 - Large plastic /glass jug or plastic bucket.